Open-Smartwatch/open-smartwatch.github.io/docs/index.md

 ### Fully Assembled Watches

-* Light Edition (Rectangular LiPo, 20mm straps, Pre-Order, ready ~ May '21): [https://www.makerfabs.com/open-smartwatch.html](https://www.makerfabs.com/open-smartwatch.html)
+* Light Edition (Rectangular LiPo, 20mm straps): [https://www.makerfabs.com/open-smartwatch.html](https://www.makerfabs.com/open-smartwatch.html)

 More links will be added as soon as they are available.